topseed/topseed-npm/README.md

-# topseed Util
+# Topseed Util

 <http://npmjs.com/package/topseed-util>

 In order to make node code more readable, sometimes you need to remove the noise.
-So here we have some util functions, used by topseed projects.
+So here we have some utility functions, used by Topseed projects.

 You can use it too.
 In package.json:

-	"topseed-util": ">=17.03"
+	"topseed-util": ">=17.04"

-then in code:
+Then, in JavaScript:

 	const Util = require('topseed-util')
 	const U = new Util()